Signed in as:

 yet may be unable to demonstrate the skill level expected from someone of a similar age.

-Learning Disabilities” is an “umbrella” term describing a number of other, more specific learning disabilities, such as dyslexia,dyscalculia and dysgraphia.
+Learning Disabilities” is an “umbrella” term describing a number of other, more specific learning disabilities, such as dyslexia, dyscalculia and dysgraphia.

 Dyslexia is a specific learning disability characterised by difficulties with word recognition, spelling, and decoding.
-People without
+People without reading disabilities process a word instantly and can automatically access the definitions of words as they read.

 In contrast, those with dyslexia experience reading as a slow, laboured, and error-prone activity.

-The goal of reading instruction for children with dyslexia is to help them acquire the knowledge and skills they need to understand
+The goal of reading instruction for children with dyslexia is to help them acquire the knowledge and skills they need to understand printed material at a level consistent with their verbal ability or comprehension skills.

 As with many learning disabilities, there is a continuum of dyslexia, with each child having his or her own unique learning profile.
+In order to instruct children properly, teachers must understand each student’s particular challenges, have a working knowledge of the rules of the English language, and know how to teach reading in a direct, individualised, explicit, and systematic way.

 Reading is the product of two essential activities: decoding (the ability to understand how the letters of the alphabet represent the sounds we speak) and comprehension.